 To stay anonymous online, you will have to create all new social media accounts, a new email address, and new websites.
 Pay for a private domain for your pen name’s author website.
 Some charge a little extra to keep your information private, but if you really want to stay anonymous, it is worth the extra charge.

-You should also make a new Facebook, Twitter, etc. for your pen name so you can interact with your readers and market your material.
+You should also make a new Twitter, Instagram, TikTok, etc. for your pen name so you can interact with your readers and market your material.
 Another good idea is to have any mail related to your pen name be delivered to a P.O. box at your local post office, keeping your true identity and location private.
-Most of the time, when people discover who the real face is behind a pen name, it is due to the author slipping up and posting something meant for one media site on the other.
+Most of the time, when people discover who the real face is behind a pen name, it is due to the author slipping up and posting something accidentally.

 When juggling two or more identities, slip-ups are quite common.
 You just have to be careful and smart about how you interact with the web and with others around you.

 Writing with a pen name is a decision you have to make yourself.
 Think about the pros and the cons, and once you decide, move forward with the steps I have given you.
 Knowing how to copyright a pen name and keep it truly anonymous is vital as a writer.
 Even if you decide not to use a pen name for your first book, you may decide to later in your writing career.
 So knowing how to remain anonymous is valuable.